zpalmtree/r34-downloader/README.md

 ## Flags:

 #### -t / --tag
 Specify a tag to download on the command line.
-You must use underscores instead of spaces.

 Usage: `./r34downloader --tag "cute_anime_girl"`